-Jonchery is an extremely well-known lake.
+Jonchery is an extremely well-known lake for carp fishing in France.
 It is an established venue and has a reputation, built up over many years, as a water that is professionally managed, with excellent facilities and, because of its very healthy stock of big carp, it is a water that many anglers return to time and time again.
-It’s not just in the UK either that its reputation is know as this is a water that is very highly regarded throughout Europe.
+It’s not just in the UK either that its reputation is known as this is a water that is very highly regarded throughout Europe.
 The whole complex is based around a fish farm and because of this you can be sure that the quality of fish in the water is exemplary.
 The water is run by UK fishery owner Mark Slade and his family, who live on site and there are around 450 carp swimming in its depths to over the magic 60lb mark.

 Dogs are not allowed.

 Jonchery is exceptionally well stocked with around 450 carp.
 There are some truly beautiful specimens of both mirror and common carp with dozens of 30s and 40s to fish for.
 The maximum size is around 28kg (approx. 62lb).